Payment of pensions abroad

 Separate claim forms are available for residents of all countries with which the UK has a comprehensive double taxation agreement.
 This currently runs to thirteen countries (Australia, Canada, France, Germany, Ireland, Japan, New Zealand, Netherlands, South Africa, Spain, Sweden, Switzerland and USA).
 If the country of residence isn’t one of these then a standard claim form should be used.
 All the claim forms can be accessed in the section headed ‘How to claim tax relief’ at: https://www.gov.uk/tax-uk-income-live-abroad/taxed-twice(Opens new window).

 There are tax considerations for individuals living overseas who want to bring UK retirement benefits into payment.
-Anyone in this position may want to seek financial advice before drawing their benefits.
+Anyone in this position may want to seek financial advice before drawing their benefits to make sure they’re taken in the most tax efficient way and that any available reliefs or exemptions are obtained.

 Pensions Technical Services